xanathar/grimwidgets/README.md

 Download the installation zip from [here](https://github.com/xanathar/grimwidgets/blob/master/grimwidgets.zip?raw=true) And unzip it to your dungeon's base folder eg ...Legend of Grimrock/Dugeons/Your Dungeon/.

-Then include grimwidgets from init.lua after standard assets and before custom assets, so your init lua should look something like this:
+Then include grimwidgets from init.lua after standard assets and before custom assets, so your init.lua should look something like this:
 ```lua
 -- import standard assets
 import "assets/scripts/standard_assets.lua"